 C. Non-Combustible Sealant Material

-After completing the installation of non-combustible material in the required non-combustible zone and the non-combustible finishing material over that, a bead of non-combustible sealant must be used to close off any gaps at the top and sides between the fireplace and hearth.
+After completing the framing and applying the facing materials over the framing, a bead of noncombustible sealant must be used to close off any gaps at the top and sides between the fireplace and hearth.